FierceEagle/fierceeagle.github.io/index.md

 {% include FeatureImportance_Ethnicity_RandomForest_Products.html %}

 From this example we were able to learn that for the model predicting ethnicity based on product consumption, the consumption of water, red meats and wine are often chosen splitting features in the individual trees of the classifier.
-Thus these features provide good point to differentiate groups, in this case the ethnic make-up, of an area.
-However we can not easily learn what the differentiation founding on the feature is, i.e how we would split the population based on it.
-Another example, in this case for an classifier trained on nutritional facts and areas religion:
+Thus these features provide a good point to differentiate groups, in this case the ethnic make-up, of an area.
+However we can not easily learn what the differentiation founding on the feature is, i.e how we would split the population-based on it.
+Another example, in this case for a classifier trained on nutritional facts and areas religion:

 {% include FeatureImportance_Religion_RandomForest_Nutrients.html %}

-Here we can see,

 However again we have the same problem, while we can learn that these features are relevant in the final decision process, how do they lead to the final decision. *How do these features make groups distinguishable from each other?*

 ---

 <a id='Responsible'></a>

-### Can we go back?
+## Can we go back?

-To further improve on performance of our classifier, we might now go with an even more complex model or refine our clustering approach, however in this instance we might not opt for this option, and instead ask ourself, if we can go back.
+To further improve on the performance of our classifier, we might now go with an even more complex model or refine our clustering approach, however in this instance we might not opt for this option, and instead ask ourself, if we can go back.

 A major concern with complex models such as random forests and boosting trees is that, while they perform really well and are robust, they present a level of obfuscation to the derivation of their final result.
-For a human they present a near-to-*blackbox* that transforms an input into a output, without granting the individual understanding of its decision mechanism.
+For a human they present a near-to-*black-box* that transforms an input into an output, without granting the individual understanding of its decision mechanism.
 Addressing this concern as Responsible Data Science has become an increasing issue, especially when working with data concerning sensitive data both in regard to individuals and to societal analysis.
 To contribute our part, additionally to our previous analysis based on random forests, we tried to train models that provide a better explainability to their result and thus get at least a cautious look into the black box.

 <a id='Trees'></a>

-#### But I still like Trees
+### But I still like Trees

 First of we started with Decision Trees, starting from the top root node the data is split based on different features into smaller groups that then again can be split further.
-Decision Trees through this allow for great explainability in their decision process, however under the constraint that the decision tree does not increase to massively in depth and general complexity.
+Decision Trees through this allow for great explainability in their decision process, however under the constraint that the decision tree does not increase to massively in-depth and general complexity.
 In our model training we again utilized balanced accuracy scoring, grid search, oversampling and class-weights, to boost model performance and inter-class fairness.
 Which on the other hand, however, also lead to getting far more complex and nested trees in comparison to a tree trained on accuracy.
 To address the issue of complexity and overfitting we utilized a pruning method, removing smaller and indecisive splits of the tree classifier.
 The resulting decision trees, were unsurprisingly still rather complex, however provide some insight in regard to their decision structure, with special interest laid on the most decisive cuts between labels.
 Many of the trees we trained, did perform worse than the random forest models for the same features and targets, however in many instances not to an extensive amount.
 For example in a more extreme case the following decision tree model achieves a balanced accuracy of 0.797 on the test set, while the random forest model did only 0.801, thus only a marginal difference.
 The random forest however achieves also a higher base accuracy and a better F1-score. *Lets look into the decision tree model*.

 {% include_relative images/Religion_Product.svg %}

-First off, we can see that the first and most defined split is based on the protein consumption, we can see that the majority of areas with a Christian majority have a higher protein consumption than the areas dominated by the other groups.
+First off, we can see that the first and most defined split is based on protein consumption, we can see that the majority of areas with a Christian majority have a higher protein consumption than the areas dominated by the other groups.
 In addition to this for the second layer splits, we can see that fat and nutrient consumption are the most decisive attributes.
 The former especially divides between the majority Christian and majority Muslim areas.
 And further down allows again for the division between Hindu and Muslim areas.

 Another interesting tree, was the one based on product consumption used to predict area income.
-Analysing the tree we can already discover some divind lines between,
+Analyzing the tree we can already discover some dividing lines between,

 {% include_relative images/Income_Product_dt.svg %}